liferay/liferay-docs/guidelines/05-javadoc-submission-process.markdown

   [here](https://dev.liferay.com/participate/javadoc-guidelines#formattingAndBuildingJavadoc)
   for more information.
 - Ensure no source formatting violations were introduced while editing.
 To check this, run Source Formatter on your local changes.
-For example, the steps below can be used when reviewing a submission in `liferay-portal`:
+The steps below can be used when reviewing a submission in `liferay-portal`:
     1. Navigate to `liferay-portal/portal-impl` using a command line tool.
     2. Run `ant format-source-local-changes`.
 - Ensure all commit descriptions start with a ticket number (e.g., *LPS-12345 Javadoc*).
-- If you're reviewing Javadoc describing a Service Builder service, you'll need to run Service Builder to prorogate the Javadoc changes/updates.
+- If you're reviewing Javadoc describing a Service Builder service, you'll need to run Service Builder to propogate the Javadoc changes/updates.
 To do this, execute `gradlew buildService` from the appropriate module's root folder.
 - Do not modify Javadoc residing in a class containing an `@generated` tag in its class description.
 This class will have its Javadoc generated from another